AbinashBishoyi/WhatsApp-Key-DB-Extractor-UnOfficial/README.md

 5. Leave the password field blank and tap on "Back up my data".
 6. The "extracted" folder will now contain your "whatsapp.key", "msgstore.db" and "wa.db".

-# Linux Instructions
+# Linux/Mac OS X/Unix Instructions

 1. Extract `master.zip` on your computer maintaining the directory structure.
-2. Browse to the extracted folder and run `. ./WhatsAppKeyExtract.sh` and wait for "Full backup" to appear.
+2. Browse to the extracted folder and run `./WhatsAppKeyExtract.sh`
+3. Wait for "Full backup" to appear on your phone.
 (If you have never used USB Debugging before, you may also need to verify the fingerprint.)
-3. Leave the password field blank and tap on "Back up my data".
+4. Leave the password field blank and tap on "Back up my data".
-4. The key will be copied back onto your machine in such a way that WhatsApp TriCrypt will work.
+5. The key will be copied back onto your machine in such a way that WhatsApp TriCrypt will work.
+6. The "extracted" folder will now contain your "whatsapp.key", "msgstore.db" and "wa.db".

+# Run TriCrypt
+1. Click "Enable crypt6/7 (Root Required)" in TriCrypt - but with after running the script, root isn't required.
+2. Click "Decrypt WhatsApp Database".
+3. You are now ready to run other applications; optionally trigger or run SMS Backup+.

 # Authors

 * Author: Abinash Bishoyi
 * Initial Work: TripCode
 * THANKS: Nikolay Elenkov for ade.jar and Snoop05 for ADB Installer.
 David Fraser for scriptify Linux version.
+[Joel Purra](http://joelpurra.com/) for Mac OS X fixes, some script improvements.